abhiyushS/aws-basics/README.md

 ---

 ##  Why This Repo?
-As an **AWS Certified Cloud Practitioner**, I created these projects to strengthen my skills in deploying, configuring, and managing AWS services.
+ I created these projects to strengthen my skills in deploying, configuring, and managing AWS services.
 This portfolio demonstrates my commitment to continuous learning and building real-world cloud solutions.

 ---